Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Multi-channel deep network structure

-In this subsection, we construct a deep reconstruction architecture to cast the idea of iterative block-wise approximation but full-image-based denoising into the network, achieving model-level removal of blocking artifacts.
-Our deep architecture is composed of an initial reconstruction network $f_{\rm init}$ and a deep reconstruction network $f_{\rm deep}$, as shown in Fig. \ref{fig:recon}.
+In this subsection, we construct a deep reconstruction structure to cast the idea of iterative block-wise approximation but full-image-based denoising into the network, improving the recovered blocks while achieving removal of blocking artifacts from the level of model.
+The proposed scheme is composed of an initial reconstruction network $f_{\rm init}$ and a deep reconstruction network $f_{\rm deep}$, as shown in Fig.~\ref{fig:recon}.
+In deep reconstruction network, the approximating operation at $t$-th phase is implemented by using a feed-forward network, as illustrated in Fig.~\ref{fig:approx}.
+The approximated blocks are reassembled into a full image to perform denoising by employing a modified version of DnCNN phase by phase.

-The initial reconstruction network, $f_{\rm init}$, has $k$ inputs, each of which corresponds to a sampling channel in $f_{\rm samp}$ as illustrated in Section \ref{sec:samp}.
-The $j^{th}$ ($1 \le j \le k$) input is connected to the corresponding $j^{th}$ convolutional layer, which uses $B^2$ kernels of size $1\times 1 \times m_j$ and generates $B^2$ values by convolving them with $y_i$.
-Here $y_i$ is the measurement of block $x_i$ entering $j^{th}$ channel.
-All these $B^2$ values are combined into one $B \times B$ feature map, $\hat{x}_i^0$, and we refer to it as the initially reconstructed result of block $x_i$.
-From the network's point of view, we have
+The initial reconstruction network, $f_{\rm init}$, has $k$ inputs, each of which corresponds to a sampling channel in $f_{\rm samp}$ as illustrated in Sec.~\ref{sec:samp}.
+The $j$-th input is connected to the corresponding $j$-th convolutional layer, which uses $B^2$ kernels of size $1\times 1 \times m_j$ and generates $B^2$ values by convolving them with $\vct{y}_i$, the measurement of block $\vct{x}_i$ entering the $j$-th channel.
+All the $B^2$ values are combined into one $B \times B$ feature map, $\hat{\vct{x}}_i^0$, which is used as the initially reconstructed result of block $\vct{x}_i$.
+From the view point of network, one has

-where $w_j^{\rm init}$ denotes the above mentioned $1\times 1 \times m_j$ convolutional kernel corresponding to the $j^{th}$ channel in the sampling network.
-As we can see from Fig. \ref{fig:recon}, our initial reconstruction network includes only one convolutional layer for simplification reason, and the initially recovered images is going to be improved by our deep reconstruction network.
+where $w_j^{\rm init}$ denotes the above mentioned $1\times 1 \times m_j$ convolutional kernel corresponding to the $j$-th channel in the sampling network.
+As shown in Fig.~\ref{fig:recon}, the initial reconstruction network includes only one convolutional layer for simplification reason, and the initially recovered images are improved further by the deep reconstruction network.

-The proposed deep reconstruction network, $f_{\rm deep}$, is further divided into $T$ phases, so that the iterative BCS algorithm can be unrolled along with these $T$ phases.
-In $f_{\rm deep}$, each phase corresponds to one iteration in BCS algorithm consisting of approximation and denoising operations.
-At $(t+1)^{th}$ phase the block-wise approximation is implemented by using a formula slightly different from (\ref{eq:spl}) in Sec.~\ref{sec:spl}, as shown in
+The proposed deep reconstruction network, $f_{\rm deep}$, is further divided into $T$ phases, so that the iterative BCS-SPL algorithm can be unrolled along with the $T$ phases.
+In $f_{\rm deep}$, each phase corresponds to one iteration in BCS-SPL algorithm consisting of approximating and denoising operations.
+In the $(t+1)$-th phase, the block-wise approximation is implemented by using a formula slightly different from Eq.~(\ref{eq:spl}) shown in Sec. \ref{sec:bcs}.
+It becomes